 Mr. Veerapandian is an Assistant Professor at BALM.
 He has also worked at the Madras School of Social Work as Assistant Professor of Psychology at the Department of Counselling Psychology and has worked as a lecturer for many years.

 Mr. Veerapandian completed M.Phil. in Professional Psychology from University of Madras.
 He also has worked as Research Associate in the field of health, particularly in the field of HIV/AIDS, during which time he developed interest in qualitative research methodology and has been a faculty for various programmes conducted by other institutions in mental health.
 He was instrumental in the development of Follow – Up Counselling Toolkit Training Modules (FUC TOOLKIT/Now, renamed as Positive Prevention Tool Kit - PPTK) for Counsellors working in the field of HIV/AIDS.

 Archana was also actively involved in teaching programmes for post graduate students in the Diploma in Psychological Medicine, Masters in Nursing, Bachelors in Occupational Therapy and Ophthalmology while working as a consultant in Christian Medical College & Hospital, Vellore.
 Her primary interests are psychological interventions, neuropsychology & intense clinical work.
-She is currently enrolled as a PhD Scholar with VU University.

 Ms. Smriti Vallath has a postgraduate degree in Abnormal and Clinical Psychology, from United Kingdom.
 She works as a clinical psychologist at The Banyan.
 She is currently pursuing her PhD from Vrije Universiteit, (VU) Amsterdam.
 At The Banyan, she administers psychometric assessments, diagnostic interviews and psychotherapies on individuals from the homeless population as well as those from the out-patient services.